Women in Amish society

-Hurst and McConnell’s in-depth survey of Ohio Amish women led the authors to state that “The women generally voiced deep satisfaction with their roles.
-All believed strongly that men and women are meant to have different roles to play in life, largely because of perceived differences between the sexes” (Paradox, Hurst/McConnell, p.121).
+Charles Hurst and David McConnell’s in-depth survey of Ohio Amish women led the authors to state that “The women generally voiced deep satisfaction with their roles.
+All believed strongly that men and women are meant to have different roles to play in life, largely because of perceived differences between the sexes” (An Amish Paradox, Hurst/McConnell, p.121).

 Amish women tend to have a strong sense of identity, are highly respected in Amish society, and gain satisfaction from playing productive roles within Amish society.
-Amish women “take pride” in a garden well-tended, well-behaved children, complements on the home and food, and in handiwork appreciated by others.
+Amish women “take pride” in a garden well-tended, well-behaved children, complements on the home and food, and in their handiwork appreciated by others.

 Though feminists may have problems with what they perceive as the Amish woman’s position, others have noted that Amish women seem to have achieved a degree of contentment that many modern feminists continue to pursue, with less satisfactory results (Conundrum, Olshan/Schmidt).

 All the above noted, it should also be mentioned that like with Amish men, Amish women’s lives have changed over time.

 - What are traditional Amish female roles?